 WANs bandwidths for transmissions are lower.

-Devices on WANs can connect through public networks like telephone systems or through satellites or leased lines.
+WAN devices can connect through public networks like telephone systems, satellites, or leased lines.

-The large number of systems involved in WANs makes them more likely to experience faults.
+The large number of systems involved in WANs gives them less fault tolerance.

-LAN costs are usually low since setups tend to involve few devices and maintenance of the network is often fairly simple.
+LAN costs are usually low since setups involve few devices, and network maintenance is often fairly straightforward.

-WANs using public networks can be set up relatively cheaply when software is used, whereas one using private networks and connecting to remote areas is considerably more expensive.
+You can set up WANs using public networks relatively cheaply when using software, whereas private networks and connecting to remote areas are considerably more expensive.

-Maintenance of WANs is more complicated and costly because of the wide geographical area they cover.
+Maintenance of WANs and WAN optimization is more complicated and costly because of the wide geographical location they cover.

 Advantages of LAN and WAN

-If you are interested in providing your customers with WIFI access, you will need to rely on both LAN and WAN connections.
+If you want to provide your customers with WIFI access, you will need to understand the difference between LAN and WAN connections and utilize both.

 One of the easiest ways to ensure your business has safe, secure, and easy-to-use WIFI is with Beambox.
+Beambox builds brand awareness through Wi-Fi marketing.
 Our device can help you set up and launch a guest network (suitable for 100 active users) in just 60 seconds.
 Visit Beambox to learn more about our plug-and-play installations.